nellybuntfuss/nellybuntfuss/README.md

-- 👋 Hi, I’m @nellybuntfuss and and I study sociology with a focus on social cohesion and conflict resolution.
+- 👋 Hi, I’m @nellybuntfuss and doing my PhD.
-- 👀 I’m interested in quanitative research and doing some cool stuff with data.
-- 🌱 I’m currently learning a lot of different things in R.
+- 👀 I’m interested in quanitative research and learning new things in R.

 <!---